 Deciding on which skip size to order can be difficult.
 Large skips work out cheaper but only if you fill them up.
 But order one that’s too big and you’ll end up paying for thin air.
-Equally, there’s nothing worse than having a skip that’s so small you end up having to order another.
+Equally, there’s nothing worse than having a skip that’s too small so you end up having to order another.
 The following skip size guide explains the different skip sizes available, the sorts of projects each is best suited to, and certain restrictions that apply with larger skip sizes.

 Skips Sizes are measured in cubic yards